bahrus/xtal-in/README.md

 Now if we go back to the first web component, add-event-listener, it inherits this property, so when the button is clicked, it can pass the detail object via binding.

+After the event has finished, custom-event places the (modified) detail property into the value property, which fires a value-changed event that Polymer elements can auto-bind to.

 ## Monitoring Attribute Changes